 Deciphering the Cause of Bone Marrow Fibrosis

-Our investigations showed that neoplastic monocyte-derived fibrocytes play a pivotal role in bone marrow fibrosis and in promotion of osteosclerosis (bone hardening) in myelofibrosis patients.
+Our MPN Team showed that neoplastic monocyte-derived fibrocytes play a pivotal role in bone marrow fibrosis and in promotion of osteosclerosis (bone hardening) in myelofibrosis patients.
 The bone marrow of myelofibrosis patients is rich in neoplastic fibrocytes, which contribute to induction of bone marrow fibrosis by producing collagen and fibronectin proteins.
 Furthermore, osteosclerosis (bone hardening) appears to also be a consequence of the abnormal activity of cells called osteoclasts; they exhibit impaired activity compared to normal osteoclasts, which results in osteosclerosis.
-Due to its importance, our study was published in the leading medical journal Blood in 2019 and was featured on the cover of the journal (cover depicted in photo; Blood 2019;133(21):2320-2324).
+Due to its importance, our study was published in the leading medical journal Blood in 2019 and was featured on the cover of the journal (cover depicted in photo.
+Authored by Veletic I, Manshouri T, Multani AS, Yin CC, Chen L, Verstovsek S, Estrov Z. Myelofibrosis osteoclasts are clonal and functionally impaired.
+Blood 2019;133(21):2320-2324.

 Contrary to conventional belief, our studies established the clonal neoplastic nature of bone marrow fibrosis in myelofibrosis (fibrocytes harbor the JAK2 V617F driver mutation); these findings constitute important advancements in understanding the mechanism that causes myelofibrosis, and potentially reversing, and halting fibrotic transformation.